Bosch-0/Project-Muggle/README.md

 ## 🌌 Bitcoin Core Design system(s)
-A design system has many definitions.
-But, we are quite fond of the Nielsen Norman Group's definition below:
+A design system has many definitions though we think the Nielsen Norman Group's definition below is spot on:

 > Design Systems—also known as 'pattern libraries' or 'component  libraries'—promote quality, consistent UX design across products; and  expedite the work of designers, developers, and anyone else working on a  website, application, or any digital design.